Thierry Vermeulen

 Thierry Egidius Gerardus Vermeulen (born 29 July 2002) is a Dutch racing driver currently competing for Emil Frey Racing in the Deutsche Tourenwagen Masters.
 He is supported by four-time Formula One World Drivers' Champion Max Verstappen.
 He previously competed in the ADAC GT Masters, scoring a podium alongside Mattia Drudi.

 Early career

 Vermeulen began his racing career in 2020, competing for Team GP Elite in the GT4 CS class of the Porsche Sprint Challenge Benelux.
 He would experience a dominant campaign, winning every race but one on his way towards the title.
 During the same year, he would also make an appearance in the GT4 European Series at Le Castellet alongside Max Koebolt.

-In 2021, the Dutchman would continue in Porsches, switching to the Porsche Carrera Cup Benelux.
+In 2021, Vermeulen would continue in Porsches, switching to the Porsche Carrera Cup Benelux.
 He won a race at Assen and placed sixth in the standings.
 Other appearances that season included three drives in the 24H GT Series and a one-off in the Porsche Carrera Cup Germany.

 During the winter, Vermeulen contested the Porsche Sprint Challenge Middle East, where he amassed five podiums.